New Zealand–European Union relations: EU-NZ free trade agreement

 On 29 October 2015, New Zealand and the European Union concluded a Partnership Agreement on Relations and Cooperation to begin work on developing a free trade agreement.
 In February 2016, the European Parliament adopted a resolution on initiating free trade negotiations with both New Zealand and Australia.
 In April 2018, New Zealand Prime Minister Jacinda Ardern lobbied for a free trade agreement with the European Union and received the backing of French President Emmanuel Macron.

 On 1 July 2022, both parties concluded negotiations for a free trade agreement.
 Under the terms of the agreement, all tariffs on European Union exports to New Zealand including agricultural and food products would be lifted.
 In return, duties would be lifted on 97% of New Zealand exports to the European Union; with over 91% being removed on the day that the free trade agreement comes into effect.
 In addition, tariffs were eliminated for most New Zealand horticultural products (including kiwifruits, wine, onions, apples, mānuka honey), all manufactured goods, and most seafood products.
 The free trade agreement would then be submitted to the European Commission, Council of the European Union, and European Parliament for approval.
 While New Zealand cheese producers would be able to continue using the names gouda, mozzarella, haloumi, brie and camembert for their products, the use of the name feta would be limited to Greek producers.
 As a result, New Zealand feta manufacturers would have to find a new name within nine years.

+On 9 July 2023, Prime Minister Chris Hipkins and President of the European Commission Ursula von der Leyen formally signed the New Zealand-European Union free trade agreement in Brussels.
+While the FTA still awaited ratification by the European Parliament, farmers and some political groups in the European Parliament opposed the free trade agreement, however, European Union Ambassador to New Zealand Nina Obermaier confirmed that the 27 EU member states had consented to the FTA.

+On 23 November 2023, the European Parliament voted to ratify the NZ-EU free trade agreement by a majority of 524 votes.
+Trade Minister Damien O'Connor welcomed the ratification of the free trade agreement as "an important step towards the agreement entering into force."

+On 1 May 2024, the NZ-EU free trade agreement came into force, lifting 91% of tariffs on New Zealand exports to the European Union.
+This will rise to 97% after seven years.